-FSCO has a well-established series of on-going internal committees on various policy and operational issues, which play a key role in FSCO’s day-to-day activities.
-As well, internal steering committees guide key projects that involve different units or affect a number of areas within FSCO.
+FSCO has a well established series of ongoing internal committees on various policy and operational issues, which play a key role in day-to-day activities.
+Internal steering committees also guide key projects that involve different units or affect a number of areas within FSCO.

 Superintendent and Staff